thomasdarimont/keycloak-project-example/readme.md

 # Run

-## Start Keycloak container with docker-compose
+## Start Keycloak Container with docker-compose

+To speed up development we can mount the keycloak-extensions class-folder and keycloak-themes folder into a Keycloak container that is started via docker-compose.
+This allows for quick turnarounds while working on themes and extensions.

 Keycloak will be available on http://localhost:8080/auth.
 The default Keycloak admin username is `admin` with password `admin`.